 The antibacterial and antiviral properties in honey are thought to fight off colds and keep you healthy.
 And, when you feel a cold coming on, try Dr. Oz’s “Hot Ozzy” by combining 1 tablespoon of honey and 2 teaspoons of lemon juice in a 1/2 cup of hot water.

 Memory fading?
 Or just never had a good one?
 Honey has been thought to potentially help improve your memory.
-Although not scientifically proven, many people still believe honey can significantly affect the brain’s memory.
+A few studies have looked at this association, and it seems promising [source].
+Although not scientifically proven, it is theorized that the antioxidant effects of honey may just play a role in preserving brain function [source].

 6. Energize your body

 Need a boost of energy?
 According to the National Honey Board, honey is rich in carbohydrates, which gives you the fuel you need to get through the day.
-Carbohydrates maintain muscle gyclogen, which is the most important part of keeping an athlete’s energy high.
+Carbohydrates maintain muscle glycogen, which is the most important part of keeping an athlete’s energy high.
+There is also some speculation that the anti-inflammatories within honey make it an excellent supplement for athletic training [source].

 7. End dandruff once and for all